mrBigJS/d3-simpleCharts/readme.txt

 Pretty *simple* and obvious there, yes!!?

-You can define *data input values* on the standard and uniform way from *wordpress shortcode's arguments* directly or from *external data files*.
+You can define *data input values* on the standard and uniform way from *wordpress shortcode's arguments* directly or from *external input data files*.

 Shortcode's input is preferred way always as the primary source of data values & their labels (if both are given).